NPalopoli/IDP_Python/_episodes/16-scope.md

 > ## Local and Global Variable Use
 >
 > Trace the values of all variables in this program as it is executed.
-> (Use '---' as the value of variables before and after they exist.)
 >
 > ~~~
 > limit = 100